learning-zone/react-basics/README.md

 ## Q. ***What are the recommended way for static type checking?***

 Static type checkers like `Flow` and `TypeScript` identify certain types of problems before you even run your code.
 They can also improve developer workflow by adding features like auto-completion.
-For this reason, we recommend using `Flow` or `TypeScript` instead of `PropTypes` for larger code bases.
+For this reason, we should use `Flow` or `TypeScript` instead of `PropTypes` for larger code bases.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>